-Clause (Name of project op per Earry of Office and Accounting a) (Name of project as per Form of Offer and Acceptance) holds professional indemnity insurance cover, from an approved insurer, duly registered with the Finance Services Board, of not less than the amount required as cover relative to the size of project, with the first amount payable not exceeding 5% of the value of indemnity.
+Clause (Name of project as per Form of Offer and Acceptance) holds professional indemnity insurance cover, from an approved insurer, duly registered with the Finance Services Board, of not less than the amount required as cover relative to the size of project, with the first amount payable not exceeding 5% of the value of indemnity.
 I further confirm that the Service Provider will keep such professional indemnity fully subscribed.
-I further confirm that should the professional indemnity insurance, with no knowledge of the Employer, be allowed to lapse at any time or in the event of the Service Provider cancelling such professional indemnity insurance, with no knowledge of the Employer, be allowed to lapse at any time or in the Employer, at any time or if such professional indemnity cover is not sufficient, then the Service Provider, i. accepts herewith full liability for the due fulfilment of all obligations in respect of this Service; and hereby indemnifies, and undertakes to keep indemnified, the Employer in respect of all actions, proceedings, liability, claims, damages, costs and expenses in relation to and arising out of the agreement and/or from the aforesaid Service Provider's intentional and/or negligent wrongful acts, errors and/or omissions in its performance on this Contract.
+I further confirm that should the professional indemnity insurance, with no knowledge of the Employer, be allowed to lapse at any time or in the event of the Service Provider cancelling such professional indemnity insurance, with no knowledge of the Employer, at any time or if such professional indemnity cover is not sufficient, then the Service Provider, accepts herewith full liability for the due fulfilment of all obligations in respect of this Service; and ii. hereby indemnifies, and undertakes to keep indemnified, the Employer in respect of all actions, proceedings, liability, claims, damages, costs and expenses in relation to and arising out of the agreement and/or from the aforesaid Service Provider's intentional and/or negligent wrongful acts, errors and/or omissions in its performance on this Contract.
 I confirm that the Service Provider undertakes to keep the Employer indemnified, as indicated above, beyond the Final Completion Certificate/Final Certificate by the Employer (whichever is applicable) for a period of five (5) years after the issue of such applicable certificate.
 I confirm that the Service Provider renounces the benefit of the exceptionis non causa debiti, non numeratae pecuniae and excussionis or any other exceptions which may be legally raised against the enforceability of this indemnification.
 Notwithstanding the indemnification required above, the Employer reserves the right to claim damages from the Service Provider for this Project where the Service Provider neglects to discharge its obligations in terms of this agreement.
 Name Signature Capacity 7.1.2 The Key Persons and their jobs / functions in relation to the Services are as stated on FORM A (Annexure A).
 Key Persons are those that are required to play an active and visible role on the project.
 Failure of Key Persons to actively and visibly perform their duties, including attendance of important meetings, shall constitute a breach of contract and may result in termination.
 7.2 A Personnel Schedule shall be required for all resources assigned to the project